-YRP is dedicated to serving the local USC neighborhood by providing high school students a unique summer research opportunity.
-Through research experiences YRP aims to increase interest in STEM fields among students traditionally underrepresented in STEM.
+The Young Researchers Program is dedicated to serving the local USC neighborhood by providing rising high school seniors a unique summer research opportunity.
+Through mentored research experiences, YRP aims to increase interest in STEM fields among students traditionally underrepresented in STEM, as well as encourage our students to attend college and pursue careers in the sciences.
 By doing so, we hope to create a network for previous participants to support each other as they pursue their future careers.

 The USC Young Researchers Program was the brainchild of Earth Science graduate students Laurie Chong and Carie Frantz.
 YRP was developed under the guidance of Professor Will Berelson in the fall of 2008 as a way to bring local high school students, especially students of disadvantaged and traditionally underrepresented households, to USC and experience research first-hand.
 The inaugural year of the program (summer of 2009) included seven students from two USC-neighborhood schools working in six different labs in the Earth Sciences and Marine & Environmental Biology Departments.
 After presenting their research posters at the end of the six weeks to family, friends, teachers, USC students and professors, students reported that the program made them feel confident in their abilities to attend college.
 Over the past 13 years, YRP has hosted over 100 outstanding high school students.
 We continue to expand our program as students express their interests and needs over the years.
 In 2022, YRP transitioned from its original home in the Department of Earth Sciences to an official Registered Student Organization at the University of Southern California.